marodenas/ih_datamadpt0420_project_m3/README.md

 ## About the project

-The aim of this repository is to show the adquire skills throught Module 13of Data Analytics in IronHack's Bootcamp [PT2020]
+The aim of this repository is to show the adquire skills throught Module 3 of Data Analytics in IronHack's Bootcamp [PT2020]
 To show our skills, we have participated in a kaggle competition where we predicted diamond's price from a given dataset.